liviopersonne/ytdl/README.md

 If you're on kde plasma like me, you can enter the menu editor and setup `ytdl` and `update_music`

-Be sure to add the base directory and the option `execute in a terminal`
+Be sure to add the base directory and the option `Run in terminal`, and add the correct `Work path`

 You can also add an icon if you want !